 Within Greek and Roman literature, I have worked on lyric and didactic poetry, comedy, and Hellenistic poetry.
 More broadly, I am interested in animal and plant studies, primitivism ancient and modern, and, most recently, speculative fiction.
-I have published three books: Theocritus and the Invention of Fiction (Cambridge University Press, 2007); The Animal Part: Human and Other Animals in the Poetic Imagination (The University of Chicago Press, 2010), winner of the 2011 Warren-Brooks Award for Outstanding Literary Criticism; and Hontology: Depressive Anthropology and the Shame of Life (Zero Books, 2018).
-My new book Flowers of time / On post-apocalyptic fiction will be published by Princeton University Press in 2020.
-I have also written a foreword to poet Stephanie Burt’s After Callimachus for the Lockert Poetry in Translation series.
+I have published four books: Theocritus and the Invention of Fiction (Cambridge University Press, 2007); The Animal Part: Human and Other Animals in the Poetic Imagination (The University of Chicago Press, 2010), winner of the 2011 Warren-Brooks Award for Outstanding Literary Criticism; Hontology: Depressive Anthropology and the Shame of Life (Zero Books, 2018); and Flowers of time: On post-apocalyptic fiction (Princeton University Press, 2020).
+I have also recently written a foreword to poet Stephanie Burt’s After Callimachus for the Lockert Poetry in Translation series.